statmike/Resampling-Methods-in-SAS-Viya/readme.md

     strata="string"
       required
       Specifies the name of the column from `<intable>` that is used to partition or group the rows before resampling.
 Resampling will happen independently within each level of the strata variable and the Bpct= parameter will apply separately to each strata level.
 This essentially acts as a by variable for resampling.
-If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling (non-stratified).
+If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling (non-stratified). strata_table="string"
+      required
+      Specifies the name of a table `<strata_table>` that is used to specify the sample info for levels of the `strata` variable.
+      If `strata` is not a column in `<intable>` then `<strata_table>` is ignored.
+      Else:
+          if `strata` is a column in `strata_table` then: if a column strata_n has a value then: it is used as the size for resampling the value of strata.
+This overrides Bpct and the original size of the strata level in `<intable>`. elif a column strata_dist has a value then: it is used to create a random sample size for the value of strata for each resample.
+This overrides Bpct, the original size of the strata level, and any value in strata_n. if a value of strata is found in `<intable>` but is missing in `<strata_table>` the the strata_n is derived from its size in `<intable>`
     B=integer
       required
       Specifies the desired number of bootstrap resamples.